fnunnari/deeva/README.md

 This is a platform for the procedural generation of characters from personality traits.

-It currently consists of several, inter-dependent, projects.

 ## Projects

+DeEvA consists of several inter-dependent projects.

 * Character Generation: Consists of a set of scripts to procedurally generate virtual characters.
 It also allows for the generation of pictures of them.
 It uses the [ManuelBastioniLAB](http://www.manuelbastioni.com/) add-on.